 While our next museum is a heart-breaking place to visit, it’s an important stop on any tour of Europe.

-In 2019, 2.3 million people came here for a sombre history lesson at the former Nazi concentration and extermination camp.
+In 2019, 2.3 million people came here for a sombre history lesson at the former concentration camp.
 These numbers represented a 6.9% increase from 2018, and created a second record-breaking year in a row for the memorial.

 Guided tours are a huge factor in the success of the museum, with 81% of visitors exploring the space with a guide.